HeitorPerez/Bike-Store-Relational-Database-SQL/Results.md

 | Trek Domane SLR 6 Disc - 2017          | $       5,499.99 |
 | Trek Domane SLR 6 Disc - 2018          | $       5,499.99 |

+This table shows the most expensive products in the store, and its clear that the Trek Domane SLR 9 Disc - 2018 ranks first, being 60% more expensive than the second place product.

 ## 3. Order Count Per Staff Member